The Pledge (film)

+The film competed for the Palme d'Or at the 2001 Cannes Film Festival.
+The Pledge was released by Morgan Creek Productions, Inc. (through Warner Bros.
+Pictures) on January 19, 2001.
+Though a commercial disappointment by grossing $29.4 million against a $37 million budget, it was well-received by critics.

 Plot

 Aging Reno, Nevada, police detective Jerry Black attends a retirement party hosted by his department during which Captain Pollack presents tickets to Jerry for a fishing trip in Mexico as a gift.
 The celebration is interrupted by the discovery of a murdered child, Ginny Larsen.
 Jerry decides to go with another detective, Stan Krolak, to the scene of the crime.

 Jerry delivers the bad news to Ginny's parents, and the mother, Margaret Larsen, makes Jerry swear on a cross, made by their daughter, that he will find the killer.
 A suspect, Toby Jay Wadenah, a Native American man with an intellectual disability, is found the next day.
 Stan uses Toby's disorder to his advantage, convincing him that he killed Ginny.
 After having confessed to doing so, Toby steals a deputy's gun and commits suicide.
 An autopsy on Ginny proves that she had consumed chocolate before she died; wrappers found in Toby's truck solidify the likelihood that he killed the little girl, and the case is closed, despite Jerry's suspicions.

 Still adamant about his pledge to find the killer, Jerry chooses not to go to Mexico and misses his flight.
 Instead, he visits Ginny's grandmother, Annalise Hansen, who tells him of the many stories that she and Ginny used to read; one tells of an angel who descends from Heaven in order to fly a deceased child over all the places it loved in life, before delivering it to God.
-Jerry then visits one of Ginny's friends, Becky Fiske, who reveals that she had made friends with a man she called "The Giant" shortly before she was killed.
+Jerry then visits one of Ginny's friends, Becky Fiske, who reveals that she had made friends with a man she called "The Giant" shortly before Ginny was killed.
 Jerry finds a picture Ginny drew of "The Giant", but it does not resemble Toby, and features a black station wagon and not the red truck driven by Toby.
 He takes the drawing with him.

 Jerry goes to Stan and asks him to reopen the case.
 Stan refuses but gets Jerry more information about similar cases in the area.
 Jerry's investigations reveal three local, unsolved cases that bear the same modus operandi as seen with Ginny's, which Toby could not have possibly committed because he was incarcerated at the time.
 Jerry presents his research and Ginny's drawing to Captain Pollack and Stan, who are doubtful.